grafana/mimir/docs/sources/helm-charts/mimir-distributed/configure/configure-hashicorp-vault-agent.md

         vault.hashicorp.com/agent-inject-secret-root.crt: "ca/cert/path"
 ```

-`vault.hashicorp.com/agent-inject-secret-<FILENAME>: '<PATH>'` tells the Vault Agent where to find the secret, and the name of the file to write the secret to.
+`vault.hashicorp.com/agent-inject-secret-<FILENAME>: '<PATH>'` tells Vault Agent where to find the secret, and the name of the file to write the secret to.
 For example: `vault.hashicorp.com/agent-inject-secret-client.crt: 'client/cert/path'` will look for the secret at the path `client/cert/path` within Vault, and mount this secret to the pod as `client.crt` in the `/vault/secrets/` directory.

-For more information about Vault and Vault Agent, see this [blog.](https://www.hashicorp.com/blog/injecting-vault-secrets-into-kubernetes-pods-via-a-sidecar)
+For more information about Vault and Vault Agent, see [Injecting Vault Secrets Into Kubernetes Pods via a Sidecar](https://www.hashicorp.com/blog/injecting-vault-secrets-into-kubernetes-pods-via-a-sidecar).

-To configure TLS in Mimir, refer to [Securing Grafana Mimir communications with TLS](/docs/mimir/v2.7.x/operators-guide/secure/securing-communications-with-tls.md)
+To configure TLS in Mimir, refer to [Securing Grafana Mimir communications with TLS](/docs/mimir/v2.8.x/operators-guide/secure/securing-communications-with-tls.md)